kmlcburce/xpp/README.md

 /generate?type=current or type=9day - supports two modes

 File Uploads
-- CSV is generated using 9-day forecast or current day data
+- CSV is generated using 9-day forecast or current day forecast
 - Temperature is converted to Fahrenheit from Celsius
 - Files are uploaded to S3 using Laravel’s Storage facade
 - Report metadata (type, filename, URL) is saved to the DB